riongull/notes/VPS-setup.md

     UseDNS no
     AllowUsers <login-user>
   > # end
   VPS$ service ssh restart # restart ssh.
-Note that this is a very “strict” configuration.
-You will now ONLY be allowed to log-in to your REMOTE server from your current LOCAL machine.
-To be able to log-in from a different LOCAL machine you would need to copy the private ssh key from your LOCAL machine onto the other LOCAL machine.
-(You might want to keep the private key on an encrypted usb flash drive for such purposes.)
-If that other LOCAL machine were not also owned by you, then you would want to delete the private key from it after you were done using it.
-If you were willing to compromise just a bit on security you could leave PasswordAuthentication set to yes; it would be better if you could avoid doing this, however, in the event someone guessed or otherwise found out login-user's password.
-You should now try to log-out as root and then ssh log-in as <login-user>:
-  VPS$ exit
+  VPS$ exit # log-out as root and then ssh log-in as <login-user>:
   Local$ ssh <login-user>@<ip.add.re.ss>
   <password> # if you can successfully log-in at this point, then you can continue on to the “Configuring Ports” section below.
 If you cannot log-in, then you can try to go back and fix any problems by logging-in through a web-based console provided by your cloud-server's host.
 If you just can't get it working no matter what, you may have to start again, rebuilding the server from scratch.
   ```